liflab/beepbeep-3-book/markdown/palettes/README.md

 ![Converting strings into tuples.](CsvReaderExample.png)

-This drawing introduces the symbol for the `TupleFeeder`, a pictogram on the box representing a tuple.
+This diagram introduces the symbol for the `TupleFeeder`, a pictogram on the box representing a tuple.
 It also shows the colour used to represent tuple feeds (brown/orange).

 ### Querying Tuples